 Blind to Contradictions

 When ministering to Mormons, I have found it very difficult to help them see a significant disconnect in their view of the Bible.
 Like Christians, they believe the Bible is true.
 However, the Book of Mormon, which is also authoritative for them, distorts the gospel they claim to believe.
 They don’t see this, of course, despite the many contradictions between the two books.
 The fact that the Book of Mormon sounds a lot like the Bible in some places only adds to the confusion.

 As Christians, we can remain faithful in the midst of the challenges we face.
 We know that we will experience despair and doubt, but we shouldn’t stay in that frame of mind.
 It’s unbiblical.
 We can rejoice because of the hope we have in Christ, and, based on what He has done for us, we can go to Him for help as we proclaim His gospel:

 Let us then with confidence draw near to the throne of grace, that we may receive mercy and find grace to help in time of need.
 (Hebrews 4:16)

-Would you join me in praying for Salt Lake City?
+Would you join me in praying for Christ working in Salt Lake City?